bgrissin/storageos_demo/README.md

     $ export ADVERTISE_IP=$ip

-Once you env vars are set then you can begin to execute the installs
+Once you env vars are set, you can then begin to execute the storageOS installations

     $ sudo mkdir /var/lib/storageos